Multi-dimensional data is the ultimate proptech market hedge

-- Avoid the fate of fallen unicorns by using granular climate risk and real-time AVMs to filter out properties prone to stagnating value or skyrocketing insurance premiums.
+- Leverage climate signals and real-time AVMs to filter out properties prone to rising insurance premiums.

-The golden age of proptech, characterized by low interest rates, astronomical valuations, and a growth at all costs mentality, has officially met its reckoning.
+The golden age of proptech, characterized by low-cost capital, astronomical home valuations, and a growth-at-all-cost mentality, has officially met its reckoning.

 The downfall of many real estate proptechs can be traced back to a reliance on macro assumptions.
 When capital was cheap, you could afford to be slightly off on a home’s valuation or its long-term maintenance costs.
 But as interest rates rose, the margin for error evaporated.